amirkrs/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 Tags: System Architecture, LPIC1, LPIC1-101-500
 Authors: Jadi
 sortorder: 050
-Summary: Candidates should be able to manage the SysVinit runlevel or systemd boot target of the system.
+Summary: Candidates should be able to manage the `sysVinit` runlevel or `systemd` boot target of the system.
 This objective includes changing to single-user mode, and shutdown or  rebooting the system.
 Candidates should be able to alert users before switching runlevels / boot targets and properly terminate processes.
-This objective also includes setting the default SysVinit runlevel or systemd boot target.
-It also includes awareness of Upstart as an alternative to SysVinit or systemd.
+This objective also includes setting the default `sysVinit` runlevel or `systemd` boot target.
+It also includes awareness of Upstart as an alternative to `sysVinit` or `systemd`.
 Topic: System Architecture

 *Weight: 3*

-Description: Candidates should be able to manage the SysVinit runlevel or systemd boot target of the system.
+Description: Candidates should be able to manage the `sysVinit` runlevel or `systemd` boot target of the system.
 This objective includes changing to single-user mode, and shutdown or rebooting the system.
 Candidates should be able to alert users before switching runlevels / boot targets and properly terminate processes.
-This objective also includes setting the default SysVinit runlevel or systemd boot target.
-It also includes awareness of Upstart as an alternative to SysVinit or systemd.
+This objective also includes setting the default `sysVinit` runlevel or `systemd` boot target.
+It also includes awareness of Upstart as an alternative to `sysVinit` or `systemd`.

 ## Key Knowledge Areas: